RoZaNiAs/Aerodynamics/README.md

 Each folder includes specific instructions for setup and usage.

-📄 Profiles Codes
+## 📄 Profiles Codes
 These scripts simulate flow around airfoils and optionally compare numerical results with external data.

-Setup Instructions:
+## Setup Instructions:

-Create a folder named Airfoil_data in the root directory.
+1. Create a folder named Airfoil_data in the root directory.

-To enable comparison with external data, add text files using the following naming convention:
+2. Place data files using the following naming convention:
-NACA_<ProfileNumber>_<AngleOfAttack>_ST.txt or ..._T.txt
+    NACA_<ProfileNumber><AngleOfAttack>ST.txt
+    NACA<ProfileNumber><AngleOfAttack>_T.txt

-ST = no trim tab
+    - ST = no trim tab

-T = with trim tab
+    - T = with trim tab

-Usage:

-Update the file name and airfoil variables in the script to ensure accurate plotting and comparisons.
+### ▶️ Usage

+- Open the script and modify the `filename` and `profile` variables to match the airfoil and angle of attack you're analyzing.
+- Run the script to generate plots and, if applicable, compare with external data in `Airfoil_data`.

+---

-🧮 Wings Codes
+## 🧮 Wings Codes
-These scripts analyze finite wings, exporting results and allowing for comparison with XFLR5 data.
+Scripts for lifting-line theory and other 3D wing calculations, with optional export to Excel and comparison with XFLR5 outputs.

-Setup Instructions:
+## Setup Instructions:

-Create two folders in the same directory as the code:
+1. Create two folders in the root directory:

-Tablas: used to store the automatically generated Excel tables.
+   - `Tablas` — for storing generated Excel tables

-XFLR5_Data: place the exported data from XFLR5 here.
+   - `XFLR5_Data` — for importing coefficient data exported from XFLR5

-Data Format:

-XFLR5 files must be named as follows (one file per coefficient):
+2. Place the XFLR5 output files in `XFLR5_Data` using these names:
    Wing_Grap_cd.txt
    Wing_Grap_cl.txt
    Wing_Grap_cm.txt

-Notes:
+### 📤 Data Export

+- The script automatically saves results in Excel format (in `Tablas`) for better visualization of large matrices.
-Data export functions are located between lines 244–278 in the script.
-These are designed for better readability of large matrices in Excel format.
+- Export-related functions are located between **lines 244 and 278** in the code.